QwenLM/Qwen/README.md

 ## Reproduction

-For your reproduction of the model performance on benchmark datasets, we provide scripts for you to reproduce the results and improve your own model.
+For your reproduction of the model performance on benchmark datasets, we provide scripts for you to reproduce the results.
 Check [eval/EVALUATION.md](eval/EVALUATION.md) for more information.
+Note that the reproduction may lead to slight differences from our reported results.

 ## License Agreement